Chargeback/mod4chargeback_thumbd/README.md

 Build Status: [![Build Status](https://travis-ci.org/bcoe/thumbd.png)](https://travis-ci.org/bcoe/thumbd)

+NOTE1: This is a modified version of thumbd by Benjamin E. Coe, as lightly modified by Justin Shreve for use by Chargeback.com.
+NOTE2: This package has a very liberal license, making it suitable for commercial use.

 Thumbd is an image thumbnailing server built on top of Node.js, SQS, S3, and ImageMagick.

 You can easily run Thumbd on *Heroku*.
 Simply set the appropriate environment variables with _config:set_ and deploy using the _Procfile_ provided.